The 5th Workshop on Challenges and Applications of Automated Extraction of Socio-political Events from Text (CASE @

 SPEs are varied and nuanced.
 Both the political context and the local language used may affect whether and how they are reported.
 Therefore, all steps of information collection (event definition, language resources, and manual or algorithmic steps) may need to be constantly updated, leading to a series of challenging questions: Do events related to minority groups are represented well?
 Are new types of events covered?
 Are the event definitions and their operationalization comparable across systems?
 This workshop aims to seek answers to these questions as well.
-Inspiring innovative technological and scientific solutions for tackling these issues and to quantify the quality of the results.
+Inspiring innovative technological and scientific solutions for tackling these issues and quantifying the quality of the results.

 We invite contributions from researchers in computer science, NLP, ML, DL, AI, socio-political sciences, conflict analysis and forecasting, peace studies, as well as computational social science scholars involved in the collection and utilization of SPE data.
-Social and political scientists will be interested in reporting and discussing their approaches and observe what the state-of-the-art text processing systems can achieve for their domain.
+Social and political scientists will be interested in reporting and discussing their approaches and observing what the state-of-the-art text processing systems can achieve for their domain.
 Computational scholars will have the opportunity to illustrate the capacity of their approaches in this domain and benefit from being challenged by real-world use cases.
 Academic workshops specific to tackling event information in general or for analyzing text in specific domains such as health, law, finance, and biomedical sciences have significantly accelerated progress in these topics and fields, respectively.
 However, there has not been a comparable effort for handling SPEs.
 We fill this gap.
 We invite work on all aspects of automated coding and analysis of SPEs and events in general from mono- or multi-lingual text sources.
 This includes (but is not limited to) the following topics

 - Extracting events in and beyond a sentence, event coreference resolution

 - New datasets, training data collection and annotation for event information